Listen to this article

-Writ of Mandamus is an order by federal court to department of state (DOS) to give out result within 60 days.
+The Writ of Mandamus is an order by the federal court to the department of state (DOS) to give out results within 60 days.

 US embassy is issuing DS 5535 forms to an alarming number of people these days.
-5535 form asks for last 15 year of your work, travel and address history.
+5535 form asks for the last 15 years of your work, travel, and address history.

-As we reported earlier, DS 5535 may take 1 week to years to complete.
+A DS 5535 may take 1 week to a year to complete.
 There is no insight into why some applications are processed within 1 week and others take years.

 If you do not file Mandamus, you have no way to know how much time your visa application may take.

-Writ of Mandamus is considered a very useful way of getting a decision within 60 calendar days for people stuck in long delays after DS 5535 form.
+The writ of Mandamus is considered a very useful way of getting a decision within 60 calendar days for people stuck in long delays after the DS 5535 form.

 Writ of Mandamus Success Stories

-Murthy Law firm, popular with H1B skilled worker community also files Mandamus cases and have shared their success story here.
+Murthy Law firm, popular with H1B skilled worker community also files Mandamus cases and has shared their success story here.